maldr0w/dev-UA/README.md

 # dev-UA - Development of Uartic project
 ### Description and motivations:
 - This project is part of a summer job at UIT
-- Creating a program that find the most time and cost efficient pathing for boats travelling in the artic region
+- Creating a program that find the most time and cost efficient pathing for ships travelling in the artic region
 - Pathing is based on:
-	- Ice thickness: boats can pass through ice thicker than 2.1 meters (source)
+	- Ice thickness: ships cannot pass through ice thicker than 2.1 meters (source)
  	- Fuel consumption and CO2 emission: _WIP_
    	- Shortest, most reliable route
    	- _more to come..._

+### IN PROGRESS:

+Done:
+- ~~A*search algorithm~~
+- ~~Path point reduction~~
+- ~~Graphing noise map + path lines~~
+- ~~Plot Sea ice dataset onto geographical map of North pole~~

+Currently working on:
+- Apply A* algorithm to real sea ice dataset
+- Create a pathing that works with latitude and longitude coordinate system
+- etc...

+Further down the line:
+- Implement everything to work together in a single program
+- Working with cost efficiency, Co2 emission and fuel consumption
+- Create UI (maybe...)
+- etc...
 ---

 # Parts:

 ### A* Search Algorithm (A Star)